PFTL/website_articles/articles/_basler_cameras.md

 camera.Close()
 ```

 In this example, ``StartGrabbing`` receives a strategy of ``OneByOne``, which is equivalent to first-in, first-out.
 Frames are acquired in order and retrieved in order.
 We use the method ``IsGrabbing`` to check that the camera is actually acquiring data.
 Note that we are using only 100 milliseconds of timeout when retrieving the result.
 If the exposure time is longer than that, Pylon would raise an error.
-We could check it by combining this example with the previous one.
+We can check it by combining this example with the previous one.

 If grabbing data was successful, we increase a counter.
-We stop the loop if we reach to 100 frames, but we could have used any other approach to stop the program at some point.
+We stop the loop if we reach 100 frames, but any other approach to stop the program at a given point is valid.
 It is important to note that we stop the loop, but not the grabbing itself.
 The grabbing stops when the camera is closed, courtesy of the ``InstantCamera`` object.
-It is possible to use ``StopGrabbing`` to stop the camera acquisition.
+We can also use ``StopGrabbing`` to stop the camera acquisition.

 ## Timeout when retrieving the result
 In the examples we've seen so far, we have set everything in order to avoid problems.
 However, we are one very simple step away from getting into trouble.
 We are using an exposure time of 50ms and a timeout of 100ms when retrieving the result.
 It is worth exploring what would happen if the timeout is shorter than the exposure time.